JiveOff/roPresence/README.md

 - **I want to contribute, how can I do so?**
 Just push a pull request and I will analyze it asap.

+- **Why do you use an external API?**
+The ROBLOX Presences API endpoint requires an user and I prefer to not mess with the .ROBLOSECURITY cookies in the client.

+- **Why does my Rich Presence take so long to update?**
+Discord has a 15 seconds limit between Rich Presences updates.

+- **Why does roPresence crash because of an API error?**
+The remote API is maybe down or restarted for an update, relaunch roPresence to see if it was a simple restart.

 - **Can I become friends with roPresence_bot?**
 No.